 ODDS & ENDS

+So here you are.
 This page has been set aside for other motorcycle related 'odds and ends'.
-Things like: A little biker history; biker culture; biker poetry, etc.; and of course, a thing or two to think about.
-It is our hope that you thoroughly enjoy it.
-So suit-up; throw your leg; and let's roll!
+Things like: A bit of biker history; biker culture; biker poetry, etc.; and of course, a thing or two to think about.
+It is our hope that you will find a place to pull over, and be refreshed.
+And that you will thoroughly enjoy what you find.

 The Basic History